luzrain/telegram-bot-bundle/README.md

 final class StartCommandController extends TelegramCommand {
-    // Be aware to set default values for arguments as they won't necessarily will be passed
+    // Be aware to set default values for command arguments as they won't necessarily will be passed
     #[OnCommand('/start')]
     public function __invoke(Type\Message $message, string $arg1 = '', string $arg2 = ''): Method
     {